nest/ode-toolbox/README.md

 | ------------- | ------------- | ----- |
 | `avg_step_size_ratio` | 6 | Ratio between average step sizes of implicit and explicit solver.
 Larger means that the explicit solver is more likely to be selected. |
 | `machine_precision_dist_ratio` | 10 | Disqualify a solver if its minimum step size comes closer than this ratio to the machine precision. |

-### Input stimulus for stiffness testing

-Spike times for each variable can be read directly from the JSON input as a list, or be generated according to a constant frequency or Poisson distribution.